Welcome to Dravida dasa's Padma Productions!

 Srila Prabhupada's realized translations and purports, plus melodious

-thousand years ago on the Battlefield of Kuruksetra.
-Excellent
+five thousand years ago on the Battlefield of Kuruksetra.

-would like.
-The final tape also includes selections from the Srimad
+as they would like.
+The final tape also includes selections from

 18